Notice of Privacy Practices

 UHCS will post a copy of the current notice in the lobby as well as on its website.
 Each time you come for service, you will have an opportunity to review the current notice and to request a paper copy from the receptionist.

-If you believe your privacy rights have been violated, you may file a complaint with UHCS.
-Complaints to UHCS should be made in writing to the Executive Director.
+If you believe your privacy rights have been violated, you may file a written complaint with UHCS.

 You will not be intimidated, threatened, coerced, discriminated against, or otherwise retaliated against for filing a complaint.

-The UHCS contact person for issues regarding patient privacy and Medical Record Law is the Executive Director or designee.
+The UHCS contact person for issues regarding patient privacy and Medical Record Law is the Health Director or designee.
 The contact phone number is 472-1305.

 You will receive initial response within 10 working days of your contact.